 When school began, the art projects began rolling in at a rapid rate.
 I was inundated with finger paintings, alphabet creations and doodles.
 I quickly learned that unless I rented a storage locker, there was no way that I would be able to save everything that my children’s little hands created throughout their years of art classes.

 As my second son began his educational adventure, I realized quickly that I was going to have to get very creative in finding ways to store kids art.
-We turned to some of our favorite blogs for easy and adorable solutions.

 Make a kids art gallery using some colorful frames and wires with clothespins. via The Caterpillar Years